ChrisBaker-dev/Market/README.md

 - Purchase listing - processes the listing for the user and seller.

-- Edit listing - allows for users to edit their own listings as they find necessary.
+- Edit listing - allows for users to delete a listing as needed.

 - View orders - this will allow a user to see their past purchases and sales.